-Risk is inherent in the group's activities but it is managed through a process of ongoing identification, measurement and monitoring, subject to risk limits and other controls.
-This process of risk management is critical to the group's continuing profitability and each individual within the group is accountable for the risk exposures relating to his or her responsibilities.
-The group is exposed to credit risk, liquidity risk and market risk, the latter being subdivided into profit rate risk and equity price risk, because the group's significant transactions, assets and liabilities are denominated in the functional currency and no equity instruments.
+Risk is inherent in the Group's activities but it is managed through a process of ongoing identification, measurement and monitoring, subject to risk limits and other controls.
+This process of risk management is critical to the Group's continuing profitability and each individual within the Group is accountable for the risk exposures relating to his or her responsibilities.
+The Group is exposed to credit risk, liquidity risk and market risk, the latter being subdivided into profit rate risk and equity price risk, because the Group's significant transactions, assets and liabilities are denominated in the functional currency and no equity instruments.
 The independent risk control process does not include business risks such as changes in the environment technology and industry.
-They are monitored through the group's strategic planning process.
+They are monitored through the Group's strategic planning process.

-The group's principal financial liabilities comprise due to financial institutions, security deposits, and other liabilities.
-The main purpose of these financial liabilities is to raise finance for the group's operations.
-The group has various financial assets such as cash and cash equivalents and other assets.
-The management is monitoring and reassessing the risk management objectives and policies based on the current updates on COVID-19.
-No significant changes were made in the risk management objectives and policies during the years ended 30 September 2022 and 30 September 2021.
+The Group's principal financial liabilities comprise due to financial institutions, security deposits, and other liabilities.
+The main purpose of these financial liabilities is to raise finance for the Group's operations.
+The Group has various financial assets such as bank balances and cash and receivables and other assets.
+No significant changes were made in the risk management objectives and policies during the years ended 30 September 2023 and 30 September 2022.

-The management of the group is ultimately responsible for the overall risk management approach and for approving the risk strategies and principles.
-The management of the group reviews and agrees policies for managing each of these risks which are summarised below.
+The management of the Group is ultimately responsible for the overall risk management approach and for approving the risk strategies and principles.
+The management of the Group reviews and agrees policies for managing each of these risks which are summarised below.